 However, it’s understandably a daunting task for companies without the expertise or knowledge to begin.

-Modern identity consultancies like Xello are able to assist your journey to a modern identity platform with an in-depth assessment offer that takes into account your current identity posture and business drivers to help you determine which Identity as a Service solution is best-fit for your business needs..
+Consultancies like Xello are able to assist your journey to a modern identity platform with an in-depth assessment offer that takes into account your current identity posture and business drivers to help you determine which IDaaS solution is best-fit for your business needs.
+We also understand it takes time to transition - which is why we've created a free to download whitepaper on Top 3 Modern Identity considerations to help guide you on your journey.